opentrack/opentrack/README.md

 Almost all code is licensed under the [ISC license](https://en.wikipedia.org/wiki/ISC_license).
 There are very few proprietary dependencies.
 There is no copyleft code.
 See individual files for licensing and authorship information.

+# Warranty terms

+See [WARRANTY.TXT](WARRANTY.txt) for applying warranty terms (that is, disclaiming possible pre-existing warranty) that are in force unless the software author specifies their own warranty terms.

 # Building opentrack from source

 On Windows, use either mingw-w64 or MS Visual Studio 2015 Update 3/newer.
 On other platforms use GNU or LLVM.
 Refer to [Visual C++ 2015 build instructions](https://github.com/opentrack/opentrack/wiki/Building-under-MS-Visual-C------2015).